 14. Bonne continuation!

-The expression “bonne continuation!” is used when you’ve known somebody for a given period of time and you’re now parting ways.
+The expression “bonne continuation!” is used when you’ve known somebody for a given period of time and now you’re parting ways.
+A loose translation is “good luck you your future endeavors”.

 bonne continuation

-It might seem strange to see “bonjour” on this list here because it means hello.
-However, in Québec and other French-speaking regions of Canada you can use “bonjour” at the end of a conversation to wish somebody a good day.
+It might seem strange to see bonjour on this list here because it means hello.
+However, in Québec and other Francophone regions of Canada you can use “bonjour” at the end of a conversation to say goodbye.

 goodbye (French Canadian)